aeyobd/dwarfs/thesis/methods.md

 ![Numerical convergence of the N-body simulation](figures/iso_converg_num.pdf){#fig:numerical_convergence}

 Figure: Numerical convergence test for circular velocity as a function of log radius for simulations with different total numbers of particles in isolation.
-Residuals in bottom panel are relative to NFW.
+Residuals in the bottom panel are relative to NFW.
 The initial conditions are dotted, the converged radius is marked by arrows [eq.
 13, @power+2003], and the softening length is marked by a vertical bar.
 Note that a slight reduction in density starting around $r = 30\,\kpc$ is expected given our outer truncation choice.

 ## Orbital evolution